 Connect to your story - zoom in and focus.

-Which prompt inspires you to tell your story?
+Which prompt connects to your story?

-Basic Story Structure.
+Story Structure.
 What makes a compelling story?
 Author Steven Pressfield simplifies story structure with three words: Hook.
 Build.
 Payoff.

 1. Hook (What's it about?)